 You can make sure this is the case by creating brand standards or guidelines to which you hold third parties accountable.
 This ensures that your brand is not only well represented by your company, but also by the company you keep.

+How do you protect your brand image?
 Any other tips to add to this list?
 Let me know your thoughts in the comments.